chauncey-garrett/zsh-prompt-garrett/README.md

 ### Selection prompt (PS3)

-Note that his view contains both the selection *and* continuation prompts.
+NOTE: This view contains both the selection *and* continuation prompts.
 The selection prompt is shown when entering 1, 2, or 3.

 ![](img/garrett-prompt-selection-prompt.gif "selection prompt")